 Work With Us

-Veterans, people of color, people with disabilities, and LGBTQIA individuals are strongly encouraged to apply.
+We would love to hear from veterans, people of color, people with disabilities, women, and LGBTQ individuals.
 CVLC will make reasonable accommodations for applicants and employees with disabilities.
-CVLC is proud to work with a diverse community of clients, staff, and constituents.
-Come join our team!

 For more information about the Skadden Fellowship, please visit:https://www.

 For more information about the Equal Justice Works Fellowship, please visit: https://www.

 Please send a cover letter, resume, academic transcript, writing sample, a list of three references, and a brief summary of a fellowship proposal (if applicable) to Liam Brennan at applicants@ctveteranslegal.